-A deprecated project is a component or application that is no longer suitable or recommended for download.
+A deprecated project is a component or application that's no longer suitable or recommended for download.
 Most likely this is because another project with equivalent functionality has replaced it.

 How do I get support for a specific project?

-Customers with an active subscription to OutSystems can simply submit a request via the OutSystems Support Portal for supported projects.
+Customers with an active subscription to OutSystems can submit a request via the OutSystems Support Portal for OutSystems Supported projects.